Bioconductor/BBS/README.md

 This is because Apple's licensing agreements make it impossible to virtualize OS X on anything but OS X hardware therefore there are not a lot of affordable cloud providers for Mac.
-It is possible/probable that the Macs will be shipped out of FHCRC, either to Roswell Park or to a third-party hosting provider.
+It is possible/probable that the Macs will be shipped out of FHCRC at some point, either to Roswell Park or to a third-party hosting provider.
 We should not need physical access to the Macs (as long as there is a person we can call to reboot them if we cannot access them